BDC Hamburger Icon

 Open row

-At one time or another, most businesses run into a situation where they need more funding than they have.
+At one time or another, most businesses run into a situation in which they need more funding than they have.
 Some business owners will consider applying for a loan to obtain additional capital.
 Unfortunately, you may not have the sterling credit required to receive a loan from a bank with favorable terms and low interest rates.
-Where else can you turn if your business doesn’t qualify for a bank loan?
+Where else can you turn if you can’t get a business loan

-An entire industry of alternative lenders aims to fill the gaps where banks are unwilling or unable to lend.
+An entire industry of alternative lenders aims to fill the gaps when banks are unwilling or unable to lend.
 This is especially useful if you have a poor business credit score.
-However, accepting money from alternative lenders requires you to be savvy or you could dig yourself deep into debt.
+Accepting money from alternative lenders requires you to be savvy, however, or you could dig yourself deep into debt.

 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.